Uintra/Uintra/README.md

 3. Install Visual Studio 2017 with update 15.3 or [later](https://visualstudio.microsoft.com/)

-3. Download and install [Ubraco CMS 7.9.2 nuget package](https://our.umbraco.com/download/releases/792/) by the Visual studio 'Manage NuGet Packages for Solution' NOT by the 'Package manage console'
+3. Download and install [Ubraco CMS 7.9.2 nuget package](https://our.umbraco.com/download/releases/792/) by the Visual studio 'Manage NuGet Packages for Solution' NOT by the 'Package manage console'.
+Umbraco has an installation guide [here](https://our.umbraco.com/documentation/Getting-Started/Setup/Install/)

 4. Continue Umbraco installation in a browser
 * Customize settings and use custom SQL server.